sgladstone/com.pogstone.contenttokens/README.md

 com.pogstone.contenttokens
 ==========================

 This extension provides additional mail merge tokens for CiviCRM.
-These can be used when creating an email, mass email or PDF letter.
-Click on the "insert token" link and you will see a series of tokens such as:
+These can be used when creating a single email, mass email or PDF letters.
+Click on the "insert token" link and you will see a series of additional tokens such as:

 - Content of type 'article' changed in the last 7 days
 - Content of type 'blog' changed in the last 4 weeks